EthanMayer/MS-Research/README.md

 `brew install zeromq`

-The included `setup.sh` Bash script is used to automate the building and compiling necessary to run the project.
+The included `build.sh` Bash script is used to automate the building and compiling necessary to run the project.
 To use it, run:

-`bash setup.sh`
+`bash build.sh`

 If this completes successfully, the project is ready to be run (see [Usage](#usage)).
 If there are errors, see below.

 **Additional Information**

 Cython must be built before it can be used.
-The `setup.py` Python file is used to compile the Cython files, but requires some changes depending on the environment.
-Its usage can be found in the `setup.sh` script.
+The `setup.py` Python file is used to compile the Cython files, but may require some changes depending on the build environment.
+Its usage can be found in the `build.sh` script.

 The `include_dirs`, `library_dirs`, and `libraries` arguments are using the default location for Homebrew's installation of Python 3.9 and ZMQ.
 Change these if you wish to use a different installation or are not using MacOS.

 This project uses shared library files (.so) generated from C code to load and use functions from.
-The compile and bundle commands can be found in the `setup.sh` script.
+The compile and bundle commands can be found in the `build.sh` script.

 To compile, these .c files use the default location of the MacOS11.sdk. and link the default location for Homebrew's installation of ZMQ.
 Change these if you wish to use a different installation or are not using MacOS.
 ## Usage